4-AcO-MET: Legal status

+Canada

+4-AcO-MET is not a controlled substance in Canada as of 2025.

 Switzerland

-In Switzerland, 4-Acetoxy-MET is a controlled substance under Verzeichnis E.
+In Switzerland, 4-AcO-MET is a controlled substance under Verzeichnis E.

 United Kingdom

 In the United Kingdom, 4-AcO-MET is a Class A drug in the United Kingdom because it is an ester of the drug 4-HO-MET, which is a Class A drug under the tryptamine catch-all clause.

 United States

-In the United States, 4-Acetoxy-MET is not scheduled.
+In the United States, 4-AcO-MET is not scheduled.
 It may be considered an analogue of psilocin, a Schedule I drug under the Controlled Substances Act.
 As such, the sale for human consumption or the use for illicit non-medical purposes could be considered a crime under the Federal Analogue Act.